Illinois Barber Exam 2026: Everything You Need to Know

 How do I apply for the Illinois barber examination?

+To apply for the IDFPR barber’s exam, you simply need to fill out an application online through the testing company Continental Testing.
+You’ll need to pay the $98 non-refundable fee, fill out all the necessary information, and send in the required documents.
 After that’s all complete, you’ll receive an approval to test email from PSI prompting you to schedule your exam (which has to be made at least two business days in advance).

 I can’t make the date/time of my examination.
 What should I do?

 To reschedule your exam, you have to contact PSI by calling them at 1-800-733-9267.
 Their business hours are Monday through Friday from 6:30 a.m. to 7:00 p.m., or Saturday from 10:00 a.m. to 4:00 p.m.
+All exams must be rescheduled at least 48 hours prior to the original exam date.

 Which examination program does the IDFPR use?